chnm/crdh-jekyll/_essays/v03-02-whats-on-history.md

 ---
 title: "What’s on History?"
-subtitle: "Tuning into Conspiracies, Capitalism, and Masculinity"
+subtitle: "Tuning In to Conspiracies, Capitalism, and Masculinity"
 doi: "https://doi.org/10.31835/crdh.2020.02"
 category: "2020"
 volume-number: 3